graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 Once you have indexed the data you may optionally attempt to infer the correct Bravais lattice and assign this to constrain the unit cell in subsequent processing.
-If, for example, the unit cell from indexing has all three angles close to 90 degrees and two unit cell lengths with very similar values you could guess that the unit cell is tetragonal.
+If, for example, the unit cell from indexing has all three angles close to 90° and two unit cell lengths with very similar values you could guess that the unit cell is tetragonal.
 In `dials.refine_bravais_settings` we take away the guesswork by transforming the unit cell to all possible Bravais